Love is patient; love is kind. It does not envy; it does not boast, it is not proud.

-Perhaps you have read or heard 1 Corinthians 13 and admire its awesome description of love.
+Perhaps you have read or heard 1 Corinthians 13 and admired its excellent love description.

 Usually, this chapter (or portions of it) is read during wedding ceremonies.

-It’s easy to recite or quote from the Scriptures, “Love is patient…” but you would probably agree with me that it’s hard to do this.
+It’s easy to recite or quote from the Scriptures, “Love is patient…” but you would probably agree it’s hard to do this.

 Realizing the value of patience in a relationship, I am more inclined to declare that love is all about being patient.

-After experiencing and witnessing how patience works, I can testify that without patience, one can never be truly in love.
+After experiencing and witnessing how patience works, I can testify that one can never be indeed in love without patience.

 When does love become patient?

-Who in this human world could say that he or she was born with love that is patient?
+Who in this human world could say that they were born with love that is patient?

-Our only sure claim is that biologically, we were all products of patience (or impatience? 🙂 ) considering the birth process and the loving that we received as we grow.
+Our only sure claim is that biologically, we were all products of patience (or impatience? 🙂 ), considering the birth process and the love we receive as we grow.
 It takes time for love to grow in our hearts.

 We might not have received much love from our parents and families, but our faith in God’s love is enough to enable us to shine His love through.

-If it takes patience to be truly in love, then have you ever asked when does love become patient?
+If it takes patience to be genuinely in love, have you ever asked when love becomes patient?

 Let me cite some instances when love became patient through my personal experience and observation.

-I believe that a mother’s love is the most unconditional love that one can receive.
-From conception, gestation, birth, feeding, caring, even until maturity, the mother exhibits unconditional love.
+I believe a mother’s love is the most unconditional love one can receive.
+The mother exhibits unconditional love from conception, gestation, birth, feeding, caring, and even until maturity.

-My apologies to fathers out there for my bias but I see that fathers are often at their wit’s end when dealing with growing children.
-Let’s give credit to our mothers who bore and give birth to us all, a gift and strength that fathers cannot do.
+My apologies to fathers out there for my bias, but I see that fathers are often at their wit’s end when dealing with growing children.
+Let’s give credit to our mothers who bore and gave birth to us all, a gift and strength that fathers cannot do.

-A truly loving mother will never neglect her child, regardless of situations.
+A loving mother will never neglect her child, regardless of the situation.
 She would always think about her child’s welfare, giving love and attention, even if others might have shown rejection.

 When an older child accepts his younger sibling for who he is